As the articular cartilage surfaces breaks down and degenerates in a joint, it can cause pain, stiffness and swelling.

 Unlike the hip, which is a “ball and socket” joint, the shoulder joint is less of a socket and looks more like a “golf ball on a tee”, allowing it to move more than any other joint in the body.

-Dr. Vangsness is a board certified orthopedic surgeon Over his 35 year career at USC, he has published more than 150 journal articles,lectured extensively both nationally and internationally and is the author of the critically acclaimed book,“The New Science of Overcoming Arthritis”.
+Dr. Vangsness is a board certified orthopedic surgeon.
+Over his 35 year career at USC, he published more than 150 journal articles, lectured extensively both nationally and internationally.
+He is the author of the critically acclaimed book,“The New Science of Overcoming Arthritis”.
 Dr. Vangsness specializes in the conservative and operative treatment of sports injuries and is recognized as a leader in the field of sports medicine.
 In addition, he performs cutting-edge research in stem cell and exosome therapy.
 He has taught hundreds of medical students, residents and fellows.